 In the following ranking, we highlight the most affordable bachelor’s degrees in Alabama across all industries and sectors.
-The state has a well-known reputation; ask anyone what they know about Alabama, and he or she will probably say that Alabamians are friendly, religious, and full of Southern charm and history.
-Alabama’s universities and colleges also reflect these values, and undergraduate students will find numerous popular historically black colleges and universities (HBCUs) and Christian schools in the following ranking of the most affordable bachelor’s degrees in Alabama.
+Ask folks what they know about Alabama, and they will probably say that Alabamians are friendly, religious, and full of Southern charm and history.
+Alabama’s universities and colleges also reflect these values.
+Undergraduate students will find numerous popular historically black colleges and universities (HBCUs) and Christian schools in the following ranking of the most affordable bachelor’s degrees in Alabama.

-Combine these traits with the proximity to the coast, warm weather, and the relaxed, easygoing pace rooted in this southern state, and you might come to realize why colleges in Alabama can be ideal for both out-of-state and in-state college applicants.
-The ranking below captures the very best in cost and quality by taking into consideration metrics such as graduation rate, student-to-faculty ratios, and average price to narrow down the top schools for fiscally responsible, smart students.
-Whether you are looking for a traditional on-campus program or are seeking the flexibility that online-only degrees provide, you can rest assured that there is a program in Alabama to meet your academic needs and career goals.
+Combine these traits with the proximity to the coast, warm weather, and the relaxed, easygoing pace rooted in this southern state.You might come to realize why colleges in Alabama can be ideal for both out-of-state and in-state college applicants.
+The ranking below captures the best in cost and quality.
+It takes into consideration metrics such as graduation rate, student/faculty ratios, and average price to narrow down the top schools for fiscally responsible, smart students.
+Whether you are looking for a traditional on-campus program or are seeking the flexibility of an online-only program, you can rest assured that there is a program in Alabama to meet your academic needs and career goals.

 Methodology

 Regardless of the industry in which you would like to work after you earn your bachelor’s degree, there are many high-quality, affordable online and on-campus programs throughout Alabama.
-Due to the considerations that you should keep in mind when making your selection, including student-to-faculty ratios, graduation rates, and tuition rates as well as the fact that the college search process can be time-consuming, we decided to compile a list of schools to serve as a starting point.
+Considerations you should keep in mind include student/faculty ratios, graduation rates, and tuition rates.
+College search process can be time-consuming.
+This list of schools serves as a starting point.
 Using the search terms for “colleges in Alabama” at the National Center for Education Statistics (NCES) College Navigator tool, we gathered a list of schools and cross-referenced our data with each school’s website to verify accuracy.

 Average Cost of Attendance

 When comparing and contrasting bachelor’s programs in Alabama, the first thing you probably look at is the average cost of attendance.
-After all, what is the point in falling in love with a program and school if it is ultimately unaffordable?
+After all, why fall in love with a program and school if it is ultimately unaffordable?
 For this reason, it is important to consider not only tuition rates but also what the school has to offer.
-For instance, if you are looking for a specific specialization or concentration, or you are craving hands-on learning through multiple internships or practicum experiences, choose a program that offers what you are looking for and compare it to the cost of tuition.
+For instance, maybe you are looking for a specific specialization or concentration.
+Or you are crave hands-on learning through multiple internships or practicum experiences.
+Choose a program that offers what you are looking for and compare it to the cost of tuition.
 For the purpose of the following ranking list, we ranked tuition based on how much it would cost for an in-state student completing 15 hours of courses per semester for one full year.
 For your reference, out-of-state tuition rates are also provided.

 Points: